Elgllad99/TryHackMe-Paths/README.md

 # TryHackMe-Paths
-For TtrHackMe paths By Elgllad
+For TryHackMe paths By Elgllad